 Jenny Yang is a former labor organizer turned standup comedian, writer and actor.
-She produces the Disoriented Comedy tour and The Comedy Comedy Festival.
+She was a staff writer and performer for the premiere season of the late-night talk show Busy Tonight on E!.
+Jenny produces the Disoriented Comedy tour and The Comedy Comedy Festival.
 In 2016, President Obama honored her as a White House Champion of Change for her leadership in Asian American and Pacific Islander Art and Storytelling.

-Jenny Yang is a standup comedian who has created viral digital videos at JennyYang.TV and with Buzzfeed, Comedy Central, Fusion, Funny or Die and Cracked.com.
-Jenny’s viral social media commentary has been covered by media outlets including NBC News, LA Times, Perez Hilton, National Public Radio, BBC News, Vice News, Mic.com, Complex magazine, Refinery29, Buzzfeed News and Upworthy.
+Jenny Yang is a standup comedian, and was a staff writer and performer for the premiere season of the late-night talk show Busy Tonight on E!.
+She has created digital videos totalling over 30 million views at JennyYang.TV and with Buzzfeed, Comedy Central, Fusion, Funny or Die and Cracked.com.
+Jenny’s viral social media commentary has been covered by media outlets including The New York Times, Variety, NBC News, LA Times, Perez Hilton, National Public Radio, BBC News, Vice News, Mic.com, Complex magazine, Refinery29, Buzzfeed News and Upworthy.

 Jenny performs at the Upright Citizens Brigade Theater in Los Angeles and tours colleges and universities throughout the United States.
-She has appeared on popular podcasts such as Lady to Lady, Lovett or Leave It, Yo!
+She has appeared on popular podcasts such as Lady to Lady, Lovett or Leave It, Put Your Hands Together, Yo!
 Is this racist?, and Unhappy Hour with Matt Bellassai.
 Jenny is the director of the Disoriented Comedy tour and The Comedy Comedy Festival: A Comedy Festival.

-Jenny Yang is a Los Angeles-based writer, actor and stand up comedian who produces the first-ever, mostly female, Asian American standup comedy tour, Disoriented Comedy, and The Comedy Comedy Festival: A Comedy Festival, a comedy festival showcasing the best in Asian American comedic talent.
+Jenny Yang is a Los Angeles-based writer, actor, stand up comedian, a former staff writer and performer for the premiere season of the late-night talk show Busy Tonight on E!.
+She produces the first-ever, mostly female, Asian American standup comedy tour, Disoriented Comedy, and The Comedy Comedy Festival: A Comedy Festival, a comedy festival showcasing the best in Asian American comedic talent.
 Jenny is also the creator of the viral Bad Appetite Magazine comedy videos that skewer food and "foodie" culture with a satirical edge (#HowToEatPBJ / #FoodToWork).